airpair/the-essence-of-spring-data-neo4j-4/post.md

 With the concepts introduced in this article you're ready to write your own application and focus on business logic instead of scaffolding.
 Upgrading your existing domain model to use the non intrusive Spring Data Neo4j 4 is equally straightforward.

-Watch out for the RC1 and then GA announcements for Spring Data Neo4j 4.
 I hope you have as much fun using it as we did while writing it!

 ## Further Reading

-Milestone 1 of Spring Data Neo4j has been released, and the documentation is available at http://docs.spring.io/spring-data/neo4j/docs/4.0.0.M1
+The documentation for 4.0 GA is available at http://docs.spring.io/spring-data/neo4j/docs/4.0.0.RELEASE/reference/html

-RC1 is scheduled to be released in the last week of May 2015, the documentation will be published to http://docs.spring.io/spring-data/neo4j/docs/4.0.0.RC1

 The source code for Flavorwocky is available at https://github.com/luanne/flavorwocky/tree/sdn Instructions on running this locally are documented in the [README](https://github.com/luanne/flavorwocky/blob/sdn/README.md).